Bill Drummond: The 17

-In 2012 Drummond had a residency in Sheffield at Site Gallery, and the17 were convened at sites around the city, the actions performed here are recounted in the book Ragworts (Penkiln Burn 18, 2012) and led to the instigation of the annual Ragwort Week.
+In 2012 Drummond had a residency in Sheffield at Site Gallery, and the 17 were convened at sites around the city, the actions performed here are recounted in the book Ragworts (Penkiln Burn 18, 2012) and led to the instigation of the annual Ragwort Week.
 The book was published in an edition of 1000 copies, and 100 copies are made available each year and sold only during Ragwort Week.

-A performance of The17's SURROUND, originally planned to take place in Damascus, Syria, took place in London on 18 March 2012.
+A performance of The 17's SURROUND, originally planned to take place in Damascus, Syria, took place in London on 18 March 2012.
 Drummond explains in his essay for Treuchet Magazine: 'it would best for all concerned if the Syrian leg of the tri-nation festival was postponed for a few weeks or maybe months, when things would have undoubtedly settled down'.

 The Atlantic Archipelago

-Between 8-19 April 2012 saw a series of Drummond actions and invocations of The17 in a performance titled The Atlantic Archipelago.
+Between 8–19 April 2012 saw a series of Drummond actions and invocations of The17 in a performance titled The Atlantic Archipelago.
 This was to mark the conclusion of the 17 project, or at least its curation by Drummond.
-It began with a performance of Man Bangs a Drum - which would become a staple of his later 25 Paintings tour - on Skegness beach, before heading west along a straight line drawn across a map crossing Matthew St in Liverpool, and ending in Inshmore in Ireland.
+It began with a performance of Man Bangs a Drum – which would become a staple of his later 25 Paintings tour – on Skegness beach, before heading west along a straight line drawn across a map crossing Matthew St in Liverpool, and ending in Inshmore in Ireland.
 The17 were summoned at various locations along this line and the preparations for these performances were filmed by director Stefan Schwietert for a film Coast to Coast, and documented by photographer Tracey Moberly for a book of the same name.

 On 28 April 2013, the day before his 60th birthday, Drummond took part in what has been billed as the last performance of The17.
 A seventeen-hour version of Score 1: IMAGINE was performed while standing on a manhole cover at the bottom of Mathew Street in Liverpool.

-Between 3 and 8 July - Drummond screened a film of his Atlantic Archipelago project, Imagine Waking Up Tomorrow And All Music Has Disappeared along the same 53.1256 degree line of latitude the original performances had been undertaken.
+Between 3 and 8 July – Drummond screened a film of his Atlantic Archipelago project, Imagine Waking Up Tomorrow And All Music Has Disappeared along the same 53.1256 degree line of latitude the original performances had been undertaken.
 Beginning at the home of film and gender theorist Ellen Wright, in Louth, Lincolnshire, with a version of The17 which include musicians Robert Wyatt, Hell Uberend and Dave Formula. before moving on to a dawn screening on Skegness beach, through the various locations featured in the film, taking in The Galway Film Fleadh (the only paid ticketed event on the tour), culminating in a sunset screening at Dún Aonghasa on the west coast of Ireland.

 Between dawn on Monday the 4th of July to sunset on Friday 8 July, Bill Drummond will be screening the film at numerous locations along the latitude ofs North.